AnnaL001/news-portal/README.md

 ## Technologies Used
 - Java
 - Postgresql
-- Postman : For testing endpoints
+- Postman : For testing API endpoints

 ## Support and contact details